 First of all, it's important to note: There are no actual rules for military spouses and dates at military balls.
 The protocol rules are for the service member.
 Everything for the spouse is a matter of best practice, common sense or, in most cases, simply tradition.

 Why so many traditions?
 Regardless of whether you are attending a Marine Corps or other service's birthday ball, a ball celebrating homecoming or a ball held for any other reason, the rules and guidelines are always meant to honor the military service.
 Traditions, including the ones followed at a military ball, remind us where we came from and of those who went before us.

-Since your aim is to make your date look awesome and honor the military service and unit whose ball you are attending, make sure you keep your gown choice classy.
+Since your aim is to make your date look awesome and honor the military service and unit whose ball you are attending, make sure you keep your clothing choice classy.
 That means, for example, you should not show too much skin or wear anything completely sheer.
 Your goal should be to feel and look gorgeous or handsome in your clothing choice, without being a total distraction simply because of what you are wearing.

 Male spouses or dates should wear a dressy suit and tie, such as you would wear to a very fancy wedding.
-A tuxedo is not required, although you could certainly go that route if you wished.
+A tuxedo is not required, although you could certainly go that route if you wish.

 If you have small children, you'll want to get a babysitter during the ball since bringing kids to the event isn't appropriate.
 Occasionally, units will provide on-site child care.
 Ask your unit if that's an option.

 Military ball planners often will book a block of hotel rooms at the venue or nearby for service members who want to stay the night instead of driving home.
 Those rooms usually come at an additional cost above the price of the ticket to the ball itself, but are discounted from the regular overnight cost.
 Check with your unit to see what has been arranged.

 Do we have to go through the military ball receiving line?